Welcome to Cadabam's Hospitals

 Finding a trusted and experienced center for Alzheimer’s care is paramount.
 For families in Mysore seeking the highest standard of psychiatric and psychological support, Cadabam’s Hospitals stands out.
 We offer a blend of medical expertise, therapeutic innovation, and compassionate care designed specifically for individuals with dementia.

-This is the main “sales” section, detailing the unique selling propositions of Cadabam’s for Alzheimer’s treatment.
+This is the main “sales” section, detailing the unique selling propositions of Cadabam’s Hospitals for Alzheimer’s treatment.

 Expert Team of Psychiatrists and Therapists for Alzheimer’s